albertllousas/kata-minesweeper/README.md

 The algorithm is simple, recursive and tail call optimized:

 - Given a grid and a current position in the grid
-- Sum all mines of your adjacent squares
+- Sum all mines of its adjacent squares
 - Generate a new grid with the hint in that position
 - Call recursively same method with the next position in ghe grid to evaluate

 ##### 3. Generate the output (console_writer.ex):

-The output implements a behaviour, so can be replaced easily by other kind of output.
+The output implements a behaviour, so can be replaced easily by another kind of output.
 ```bash
 Field #1:
 *100